jmatlock/MatrixClockPlus/README.md

 - [x] Display the time and date.
 - [ ] Display the current weather (from openweathermap.org). :construction:
 - [ ] Display the weather forecast.
-- [ ] Display "days until" events that have been configured on the device.
+- [ ] Display "days until" events that have been configured on the device. :construction:

 ### To be done for advanced versions:
 - [ ] Show news headlines from scraped news sites.